How to avoid making trading mistakes

 It is essential that before you open a position, you understand the underlying dynamics of the market you are looking to enter.
 What type of market is it?
 What instrument are you looking to trade?
 Are there any news stories or events you need to know about?
 How has this market performed over the last few weeks or months?

 Those are the sorts of questions you need to ask yourself before placing a trade or formulating a trading strategy.
-And the only way you will be able to answer them is by researching the markets.
+And the only way you will be able to answer them is by researching the markets with best stock screener app and stock comparison tools.
 Doing some basic market research before committing to a trading position will give you a better sense of the market you are entering, which will, hopefully, help you to lessen your risk exposure in the long run.

 Not knowing when to cut your losses